CytoidCommunity/Cytoid-wiki/docs/en/charting/README.md

 ## How can I make a chart?

 There are two ways to make a chart: using a chart editor and using a text editor.
 Chart editors are often used because they might save your time and get better results.

 However, you can do more features when using a text editor, like [Luna Flina's "Galaxy Collapse"](https://cytoid.io/levels/flina.touhou.collapse) (actually it isn't fully made with a text editor, just hide scanline parts).

-What do I need to make a chart with a chart editor?
+**What do I need to make a chart with a chart editor?**
-:    - A chart editor.
+- A chart editor.
 - An audio editor (to add silence), if you don't know any audio editor, try [Audacity](https://www.audacityteam.org).
 - A bit charting knowledge and rules, see [here](./charting-and-you).

-What do I need to make a chart with a text editor?
+**What do I need to make a chart with a text editor?**
-:    - A text editor, like Notepad.
+- A text editor, like Notepad.
 - An audio editor (to add silence), if you don't know any audio editor, try [Audacity](https://www.audacityteam.org).
 - A bit charting knowledge and rules, see [here](./charting-and-you).

 And... the most important thing, you have to know and understand chat formats supported by Cytoid.